Portal Walkthrough: Control 1.26 - Agent File Upload and File Analysis Restrictions

 Note: Microsoft does not currently expose a per-agent setting to lower these defaults below platform values.
 Reductions must be enforced via complementary controls (Defender file policies, Purview DLP rules, network egress policies).

-Step 6: Verify Sensitivity Label Inheritance
+Step 6: Verify Sensitivity Label Display (Preview Feature)

 - In Copilot Studio, navigate to the agent's Knowledge section

-- Capture screenshot evidence and store under
+- Capture screenshot evidence of the response-level label shield and store under

 maintainers-local/tenant-evidence/1.26/(gitignored)